 Water may not be the miracle skincare solution some claim, but it definitely doesn’t hurt to drink the recommended amount.
 Your skin may not show too many visible signs from doing this, but your body will be kept healthy, which will benefit you and your skin in the long run.

 The secret to having radiant, healthy skin, and delaying the signs of aging as much as possible, is not only in genetics and the use of cosmetics.
-Caring for the skin from within, including a range of foods in your daily diet that contain essential nutrients which benefit the skin and protect it from external factors, such as cold or exposure to sunlight, is essential.
+Caring for the skin from within, including a range of foods in your daily diet that contains essential nutrients that benefit the skin and protect it from external factors, such as cold or exposure to sunlight, is essential.

 Sun protection is a must (even if it’s cloudy!) as the UV light will aggravate the skin and weaken your protective barrier.
 Pollution and stress also damage your skin, so using antioxidant agents will help to counteract this, as well as using products that renew and hydrate the skin.